frasfras/ghos-towir/README.md

   - "PERFECT" text animation
   - Enhanced visual effects
   - Perfect sound effect
-- **Best Score Tracking**: Your highest score is automatically saved to local storage and displayed
+- **Best Score Tracking**: Your highest score is automatically saved to Redis and displayed
 - **Game Over Condition**: The game ends when a moving block completely misses the tower below it

 ### Advanced Strategies